moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

 And the withdrawal buffer would be invested conservatively in cash-equivalents since that is the money will support your living expenses in the near future.

+{% include pie-buffer.html %}

-The Galeno Strategy invests everything in stocks which means that the percentage of the overall portfolio in stocks fluctuates.
+Galeno's version of this strategy invests everything in stocks which means that the percentage of the overall portfolio in stocks fluctuates.
 I would prefer to keep the stock percentage at some fixed value so I will diverge from the Galeno Strategy on this point.
 If the stock percentage is `s`,